wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.4.9 =
+= 1.4.9.1 =
-* bugfix release

-Bugfix release with improvements to international date displays and site email functions
+* resolves many issues with other plugins conflicting in the admin

 == Using the Plugin ==